 High wing monoplanes are usually more stable than low wing types, and the view downward from them is much better, being practically unobstructed.
 Aeroplanes of this type, similar to Model No. 0.5, are used in all parts of the world, and they range from small single-seater machines to huge aircraft seating as many as 40 passengers.
-One of the best known high wing monoplanes is the Heston "Phoenix," a five-seater cabin machine, while other particularly famous ones are made by the Morane-Saulnier firm of France and Focke-Wulf Flugzeugbau A.G. of Germany.
-Another British example is the Wicko two-seater light cabin monoplane, which is fitted with a 130 h.p.
-D.H.
-"Gipsy Major" engine, and has a top speed of 140 m.p.h.
-Model No. 0.6 Light Seaplane Several light aeroplanes may be obtained either as landplanes or fitted with floats for operation from water.
-The fitting of floats to a light aeroplane appreciably reduces its maximum speed and makes the machine more difficult to fly.
-The floats are usually made of duralumin, an aluminium alloy that is exceedingly light and does not readily corrode.
-Seaplanes are not frequently seen in Europe, but they are very popular in countries such as Canada, where there are numerous waterways suitable for their use.
-In the winter the seaplanes have their floats removed and skis fitted in their place.
-The aeroplane is then able to take off from, or alight on, stretches of ice or frozen snow with perfect safety.
-Model No. 0.6 shows a light aeroplane such as a de Havilland "Dragon Rapide," or Avro 626, fitted with floats in place of the normal land undercarriage.
+A new British high wing monoplane is the Blackburn "Botha" I general reconnaissance and torpedo bomber, and another good example is the "Bristol' Bombay bomber transport.
+Civil types of British high wing monoplanes are the D.H.
+"Flamingo" and the Luton an aluminium alloy that is exceedingly light and does not readily corrode.
+Seaplanes are not frequently seen in Europe, but they are very popular in countries such as Canada, where there are numerous waterways suitable for their use. the winter the seaplanes have their floats removed and skis fitted in their place.
+The aeroplane is then able to take off from, or alight on stretches of ice or frozen snow with perfect safety.
+Model No. 0.6 shows a light aeroplane such as a de Havilland "Dragon Rapide," fitted with floats in place of the normal land undercarriage